ezart/merle/README.md

   PortPublic: 80
 ```

-"raspi_blink" is the Thing model.  "quickstart" is the Thing name.
+"raspi_blink" is the Thing model.
+(To see list of supported models, use: ../go/bin/merle-thing --models).

+"quickstart" is the Thing name.
 Merle creates an HTTP server listening on port PortPublic.

 Now start Merle on your Thing using the configuration file: